KFL2060 – Gender Equality in the Nordic Countries

 - One mandatory written exercise on a topic decided by the teacher.

-- The written assignment and the DRIE exercise should be approved before taking the exam.
+- - The written assignment shall be approved before taking the final exam.
+This assignment will be graded pass/fail.

 The exam will consist of: A three-day take-home exam on a given topic.
-The exam must have a length of 8 pages, (450 words per page total 3600 +/- 10% (not counting spaces) references and front page in addition).
+The exam must have a length of total 3600 words +/- 10% (not counting spaces) (references and front page in addition).

 Submit assignments in Inspera